-A unit trust fund is a collective investment scheme, which pools the savings of investors with similar investment objectives in a special "trust" fund managed by professional fund managers.
-The fund will then be invested in a diversified portfolio of equities, fixed income securities and other assets in accordance with the fund's investment objectives and as permitted under the Securities Commission's Guidelines on Unit Trust Funds.
-The fund aims to secure high returns for its unitholders over the medium to long term period.
+unit trust fund is a collective investment scheme which pools the savings of investors with similar investment objectives in a special "trust" fund managed by professional fund managers.
+The fund will then be invested in a diversified portfolio of equities, fixed income securities and other assets in accordance with the Fund's investment objectives and as permitted by the Trust Deed.

-The organisation of a unit trust is a tripartite relationship between the manager, the trustee and the unitholders.
+The organisation of a unit trust is atripartite relationship between the Manager, the Trustee and the Unitholders.
 The obligations and rights of each of the three parties are specified in the Trust Deed, a legal document drawn up by the Manager and registered with the Securities Commission.
-The Trust Deed is designed to govern the operations of the trust fund and protect the unitholders' interest.
-The Manager is responsible for the management and operations of the trust fund whilst the trustee holds all the assets of the fund.
+The Trust Deed is designed to govern the operations of the trust fund and protect the Unitholders' interests.
+The Manager is responsible for the management and operations of the trust fund whilst the Trustee holds all the assets of the fund.